callmelazarus/leetcode-codewars-journey/README.md

 **Today I worked on:**

 1. merge two sorted list_easy

+By going thru the challenge...no matter how far I get.
    **Reflection:**
+   Linked lists are made up of nodes, that point to other nodes.
+Each node has both a value, and a pointer to the subsequent node.
+   Spent over an hour simply trying to figure out the solution.
+Needed to go into a solution, and went thru the solution line by line. nearly took the entire day to really dig thru this one problem.
+  Need to reform the way I prepare, establish more structure.

    **Lesson:**
    Trying to learn the **name** == "**main**" statement: https://www.geeksforgeeks.org/what-does-the-if-__name__-__main__-do/